envato-archive/awsraw/README.md

 #### On request bodies

-If your request has a body and you don't provide a Content-MD5 header for it, AWSRaw will try to calculate one.
-(The S3 API requires the Content-MD5 header for correct request signing.)
+If your request has a body and you don't provide a `Content-MD5` header for it, AWSRaw will try to calculate one.
+(The S3 API requires the `Content-MD5` header for correct request signing.)

-It can handle the body behaving as either a String or a File.
-If you want to do something different with the body, you'll need to set the Content-MD5 header yourself.
+It can handle the body behaving as either a `String` or a `File`.
+If you want to do something different with the body, you'll need to set the `Content-MD5` header yourself.

-You must also provide a Content-Type header for your request if there's a request body.
+You must also provide a `Content-Type` header for your request if there's a request body.
 AWSRaw will raise an exception if you don't.